Francis-Hsu/Francis-Hsu.github.io/_pages/cv.md

 Education
 ======
+* B.S. in Finance, University of Illinois at Urbana-Champaign, 2015
 * B.S. in Mathematics and Statistics, University of Illinois at Urbana-Champaign, 2015
 * M.S. in Financial Engineering, University of Illinois at Urbana-Champaign, 2016
 * M.A. in Statistics, Columbia University, 2018